alshival/gpt4-Discord-Bot/README.md

 # 🤖🔥 GPT-4 Discord Bot with Python Support 🐍🚀

-NOTE: WE LOVE YOU GIPHY!
+NOTE: GIPHY ALGORITHM HAS BEEN SABOTAGED.
+WE LOVE YOU GIPHY!
 But get it together.
 If this SIMPLE ALGORITHM is not reliable, then your API is garbage.

 Are you a parseltongue?
 Do you speak python? 🐍🔥📚📊⏰🎵🌟💻